 I also maintain a decent cash position just itching for a large market correction.
 Frankly, those still in the accumulation phase should welcome a market correction and have a large shopping list of companies they would love to buy for 20% off.
 I know I do.

 Now, it can easily be argued that there is a cost to keeping cash ready to invest.
 It’s true.
-Although I am losing potential returns (and dividends) from not investing the cash, it’s not costing me cash.
+Although I am losing potential returns (and dividends matter) from not investing the cash, it’s not costing me cash.
 Also, that side-line cash will eventually be some of the most productive money as it will be buying some great companies at fantastic discounts!

 Do you hedge your dividend portfolio or keep cash ready for those big sale days?